-This article introduces why cannot extend volume with Diskpart command or in Windows Server 2012 R2 Disk Management, and what to do when unable to extend disk partition.
+This article introduces why cannot extend volume in Windows Server 2012 R2 Disk Management or with Diskpart command, and how to fix this issue easily.

-Why cannot extend partition via Server 2012 Diskpart
+1. Why cannot extend volume with Server 2012 Diskpart cmd

 Many server administrators like to use command line tool.
-To extend partition in Windows Server 2012, Diskpart is one of the options, which is built-in tool integrated from Windows XP.
-However, it only works in special way.
+To extend partition in Windows Server 2012, Diskpart is one of the options, which is native tool integrated from Windows XP.
+However, it only works under restricted condition.
 Many people receive error while extending partition with this native tool such as:

-Press Windows and R keys together on the keyboard, input diskpart and press Enter, type help extend in command prompt and press Enter again, then you'll see the reasons why Diskpart cannot extend volume.
+Press Windows and R keys together on the keyboard, input diskpart and press Enter, type help extend in command prompt and press Enter again, then you'll see the reasons why Diskpart cannot extend volume in Windows 2012 server.

 To be short:

-- On basic disk, there must be adjacent Unallocated space on the right side and on the same disk.
+- To extend a partition on basic disk, there must be adjacent Unallocated space on the right side and on the same disk.

-- Only the partitions that are formatted as NTFS or without file (RAW) system can be extended.
+- Only the partitions that are formatted with NTFS or without file system (RAW) can be extended.

-In other words, Diskpart can only extend NTFS by deleting the adjacent partition on the right.
+In other words, Diskpart can only extend NTFS partition by deleting its adjacent volume on the right.

-The same with Diskpart, Disk Management can't extend a partition by shrinking another one, FAT32 partition can't be shrunk or extended.
+The same with Diskpart, Server 2012 Disk Management can't extend a partition by shrinking another one, FAT32 partition can't be shrunk or extended.

 Because, Unallocated space can only be made on the right while shrinking a partition (such as D:).
-Neither Diskpart Extend command nor Disk Management Extend Volume function can merge the Unallocated space to nonadjacent drive C or the right partition E.
+Neither Diskpart Extend command nor Disk Management Extend Volume function can extend Unallocated space to the nonadjacent C: drive or the right partition E.

-As the screenshot shows, Disk Management cannot expand partition C and E after shrinking D.
+As the screenshot shows, Extend Volume greyed out for C and E drive after shrinking D.

-There is an additional reason why Server 2012 Disk Management cannot extend partition.
+There is two additional reasons why Server 2012 cannot extend partition on MBR disk.

-In MBR disk, there are maximum 4 entries in master boot record sector, so you can create maximum 4 Primary partitions, or 3 Primary plus an Extended partition.
-If you want to create more partitions, they must be created as Logical inside of the Extended partition.
+On MBR disk, there are maximum 4 entries in master boot record sector, so you can create maximum 4 Primary partitions, or 3 Primary plus an Extended partition.
+More partitions can only be created as Logical in the Extended partition.

-As you see in the screenshot, disk space of drive D is shown as Free after deleting.
+As you see in the screenshot, disk space of Logical drive D is converted to Free after deleting.
 This Free space is still part of the Extended partition.
 When right clicking C drive, Extend Volume is still disabled.

-Step 1: Download NIUBI Partition Editor, right click the contiguous partition (D:) and select "Resize/Move Volume", drag middle position towards right in the pop-up window:
+Step 1: Download NIUBI Partition Editor, right click the contiguous partition D (E: in some servers) and select "Resize/Move Volume", drag the middle towards right in the pop-up window:

 Step 3: Click Apply on top left to take effect.